Women in STEM: Discrimination

-This leakage may be due to discrimination, both overt and covert, faced by women in STEM fields.
-According to Schiebinger, women are twice as likely to leave jobs in science and engineering than men are.
+This gap in representation may be due to discrimination, both overt and covert, faced by women in STEM fields.
+According to Londa Schiebinger, women are twice as likely to leave jobs in science and engineering as men.
 In the 1980s, researchers demonstrated a general evaluative bias against women.

 In a 2012 study, email requests were sent to meet to professors in doctoral programs at the top 260 U.S. universities.
 It was impossible to determine whether any particular individual in this study was exhibiting discrimination, since each participant only viewed a request from one potential graduate student.
-However, researchers found evidence for discrimination against ethnic minorities and women relative to Caucasian men.
+However, researchers found evidence for collective discrimination against ethnic minorities and women relative to Caucasian men.
 In another study, science faculty were sent the materials of students who were applying for a lab manager position at their university.
 The materials were the same for each participant, but each application was randomly assigned either a male or a female name.
 The researchers found that faculty members rated the male candidates as both more competent and more hirable than the female candidates, despite applications being otherwise identical.
 If individuals are given information about a prospective student's gender, they may infer that he or she possesses traits consistent with stereotypes for that gender.
-A study in 2014 found that men are favored in some domains, such as tenure rates in biology, but that the majority of domains were gender-fair.
+A study in 2014 found that men are favored in some domains, such as tenure rates in biology, but that the majority of domains were gender-neutral.
 The authors interpreted this to suggest that the underrepresentation of women in the professorial ranks was not solely caused by sexist hiring, promotion, and remuneration.
+However, a decade later, many of the same issues were still being observed: A 2025 literature review conducted by the Society of Women Engineers found that "gender inequities remain at all levels of education and practice" worldwide in science, technology, engineering, and mathematics.

-Audery Azoulay, UNESCO Chief, stated that even in, "21st century, women and girls are sidelined in science-related fields due to their gender."
+Audery Azoulay, UNESCO Chief, stated that even in the "21st century, women and girls are sidelined in science-related fields due to their gender."
 A 2017 survey showed that women working in the STEM fields are more likely to experience workplace discrimination than men.
-Around half of the women in the STEM profession have experienced gender-based discrimination, such as the man being paid more for the same job, being treated like they do not qualify for the job, or being mocked or insulted.
+Around half of the women in STEM professions say they have experienced gender-based discrimination, such as pay disparity, being belittled about their credentials, or mocked or insulted.
 Some women also stated that in a workplace where most employees were male, they felt that being a woman was a barrier to their success.